Open sidebar

 Regional rates

 Figure 3 shows the rates in prescribing by regions in England.
 The highest rates, achieving values between 50% and 60% from 2018 onwards were in the West Midlands region.
 Please note, data for London is limited in this dataset and therefore the representativeness of figures for London is limited and difficult to assess.
-The effect of COVID-19 was the most pronounced in the North East area with a dip in rates by nearly 10% (from 40% to 30%).
-This recovered by the end of 2022 to higher than the pre-pandemic levels.

 Figure 3.
 Prescribing rates in Regions in England